supreetn/Google_Isolated_Sign_Language_Recognition_DeepLearning/README.md

-# Isolated Sign Language Recognition using Deep Learning technology
+# Isolated Sign Language Recognition using Deep Learning technologies
 Google American Sign Language detection using state-of-art deep learning models is a Kaggle competition (https://www.kaggle.com/competitions/asl-signs).
 The project's purpose is to classify solitary American Sign Language (ASL) signs.
 We trained a transformer and LSTM models on labeled landmark data.
 The delivarable is a TensorFlow Lite model fro mobile application.

 ## Data